matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - If a client can reasonably be expected or recover from an exception, make it checked exception.
-If client cannot do anything to recover from the exception, make it unchecked exception.
+If client cannot do anything to recover from the exception, make it unchecked exception (Runtime).

 #### Why does runtime exception not require an explicit exception handling